swiftlang/swift-evolution-metadata-extractor/README.md

 **GITHUB_TOKEN**
 When present, the provided token will be included as an authorization header in GitHub API requests.

-## EvolutionMetadataModel library
+## EvolutionMetadataModel Library
 The package vends the `EvolutionMetadataModel` library.
-The library defines `Codable` types that are suitable for decoding the generated evolution metadata file.
+The library defines `Codable`, `Equatable`, `Sendable` value types that are suitable for decoding the generated evolution metadata file.

-## Snapshots for development and testing
+## Snapshots for Development and Testing
-The tool is able to record snapshots of input files and expected results for use in development and testing.

-Ad-hoc snapshots can also be manually created to create content for specifc tests such as verifying that validation errors are correctly detected in malformed proposals.

-Snapshots are directories with the file extension `evosnapshot` but are not formally declared as bundles on macOS.
+Use the `snapshot` subcommand to record snapshots.

 `swift-evolution-metadata-extractor snapshot`

+A snapshot is a directory of input files and expected results for use in development and testing.
+Snapshot directories use the file extension `evosnapshot` but are not formally declared as bundles on macOS.

+Ad hoc snapshots can also be manually constructed to create content for specifc tests such as verifying that validation errors are correctly detected in malformed proposals.

+### Options
+The snapshot subcommand has options that work similar to extract command options:
+- Use the `--output-path` option (`-o`) to specify a different output location or filename.

+- Use the `--verbose` option (`-v`) for verbose output as the tool runs.

 ### Snapshot structure and contents
 A snapshot is a directory with the extension `evosnapshot` containing files with well-known names.

-As described in _Ad-hoc snapshots_, depending on what it is meant to test, a snapshot can contain a subset of files.
+As described in [Ad hoc snapshots](#ad-hoc-snapshots), a snapshot can contain a subset of files.

+For example, the snapshot generated by the `snapshot` subcommand does not include a `previous-results.json` file.

-Directory of proposal markdown files:
+- Directory of proposal markdown files:
 `proposals/XXXX-proposal-files.md`

-Expected results from the source data.
-If present, will compare at end of run:
+- Expected results from the source data:
 `expected-results.json`

-Results of GitHub query of proposals directory.
+- Results of GitHub query of proposals directory.
 Contains proposal SHA values:
 `proposal-listing.json`

-Results of GitHub query about the branch or PR, includes name and an identifier:
+- Results of GitHub query about the branch or PR.
+Includes name and an identifier:
 `source-info.json`

-Previous results.
+- Previous results.
 If present, will be used in processing unless forced extraction is specified:
 `previous-results.json`

-### Ad-hoc snapshots
+### Ad hoc snapshots
 For testing, a variety of situations representing malformed proposals or rarely encountered states can be represented in manually constructed snapshots.

-For example, the `Malformed.evosnapshot` is used to test content validation warnings and errors.
+For example, the `Malformed.evosnapshot` in the `ExtractionTests` target is used to test content validation warnings and errors.

-These ad hoc snapshots often include only a `proposals` directory and a `expected-results.json` file.
+These ad hoc snapshots often include only a `proposals` directory and an `expected-results.json` file.

 Generally there is no `previous-results.json` file present in a snapshot, but could be present in snapshots that are used to test using previous results or forced extraction.